-2.7 Accounting for Securities Lending Transactions
+2.7 Securities Lending Transactions

 (1) Section 3.8 of the Instrument imposes certain reporting requirements on investment funds in connection with any securities lending transactions entered into by the investment fund.
-These requirements were included to ensure that all securities lending transactions are accounted for on the same basis.
+These requirements were included to ensure that certain aspects of securities lending transactions are disclosed in the same manner.